 If you need an expert on handwriting, signatures and pen and ink, consult a forensic document examiner.
-But perhaps you need an expert on fonts, point size, and digital typesetting/output.
-You need a font detective: someone even more specialized.
-That’s Thomas Phinney.
+But perhaps you need someone even more specialized: an expert on fonts, point size, and digital typesetting/output.
+A font detective.
+You need Thomas Phinney.

 - Typeface/Font Identification & Dating